Sales and marketing are two very important, but different, functions within a business or organization.

 More sophisticated marketing teams use a combination of the above and typically segment their target audiences to ensure the right people are receiving the right messages.
 They often use advertising, public relations, digital tools like email and social media, and other resources to distribute their carefully crafted message at the right time and right place to best create opportunities.

 What Is Sales?

-Why Must They Work Together?
+Why Must Marketing and Sales Work Together?

 Without marketing, customers and potential customers might never be introduced to the company.
 Without sales, the company might not be able to maintain the necessary revenue stream needed to stay in business.